ailisc97/Milestone_Project_2/README.md

 A small limitation was getting a net on the game to work, it was more of a cosmetic choice that I could have liked to have.

+In the Form on result.html the details that are put into the form dont automatically delete.
+There is also no way to see if the email was sent out, no confirmation.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 ## Features